Chapter 2.2 – Ports and Distribution Networks

 • Ratio of transportation costs over total costs.
 A high ratio of transportation costs as part of total costs implies longer transport distances within supply chains and energy costs.
 The share of transportation costs in total costs is determined by factors such as the future balance between global sourcing strategies and more local sourcing and the continued attractiveness of low-cost countries in global supply chains.
 In other words, a high share of transportation costs in total costs might motivate logistics service providers to move their activities closer to the customers.

 • Product life cycle.
 Longer life cycles are typical for standard products, such as canned soup, which have relatively stable customer demand, lower market requirements, and a lower profit margin.
-This kind of product is more appropriate to operate at a centralized low-cost site.
+This kind of product is more appropriate for operating at a centralized low-cost site.
 VALS on products with a shorter life cycle would be better performed closer to the final markets.

 • Market response flexibility.
 If the products are needed to respond quickly to any changes in the market, it would be better to position the VALS near the customer base.